Contributing to Montréal’s social development

-Coordinated by CIRM, the activities of the Social Data Hub involve setting up an infrastructure for data exchange, analysis, and consulting that will help make better use of the knowledge of Montreal’s population developed by both the academic community and partner organizations, taking into account the latter’s own mission, needs, and issues.
-The platform thus created will buildthe capacity of the organizations involved to understand the issues specific to Montreal communities, and to offer solutions and projects likely to resolve them.
+Coordinated by CIRM, the activities of the Data for Society Hub (DSH) involve setting up an infrastructure for data exchange, analysis, and consulting that will help make better use of the knowledge of Montreal’s population developed by both the academic community and partner organizations, taking into account the latter’s own mission, needs, and issues.
+The platform thus created will build the capacity of the organizations involved to understand the issues specific to Montréal communities, and to offer solutions and projects likely to resolve them.

 Lead project partners